v-upadhyay/pow_des_csip/README.md

-# Fuel-Optimal Trajectory Generation for Powered Descent
+# Optimal Trajectory Generation for 3-DoF Powered Descent

 This repository contains a Julia-based implementation for solving the **fuel-optimal and energy-optimal trajectory generation problem** in powered descent.
 The approach employs a **convex semi-infinite program** to solve the optimal control problem (OCP) in continuous time (uncountably many constraints) while staying in the finitary optimization regime, using **simulated annealing** for optimizing time samples and **nonlinear programming (NLP)** for solving the inner convex optimization problem.